Advice and resources to support you with effective academic writing.

 Getting started with an assignment

-Getting started suggests a way in which you can break down your task, think about aspects of it and commit some of your initial ideas to paper.
+The handout Getting started suggests a way in which you can break down your task, think about aspects of it and commit some of your initial ideas to paper.
 It also suggests ways you can start to adapt this method to suit you.
 Alternatively you may prefer to use a prompt list to start to analyse your title.

 You will want to respond to the assignments you have been set as well as you can.
 This means paying attention to key words in the question or assignment brief.
 These are sometimes known as command or directive words because they tell you what to do.
 The document Directive words provides definitions of some of the commonly used words.